 Before each treatment session

-The radiographers help you to get into the treatment couch.
-You may need to raise the arms over your head.
+Your radiographers will help you to get onto the couch.
+You usually lie face down with a special cushion underneath you.
+You might have to raise your arms over your head.

 During the treatment

 You need to lie very still.
 The machine makes whirring and beeping sounds.
 You can't feel the radiotherapy when you have the treatment.